debjan/ipython-recipes-magic/README.md

   It pretty-prints recipe by index from lookup results or by id

+ - `%place` line magic

+  Places recipe by index from lookup results or by id, on input line

  - `%imply` line magic

   Imports recipe by index from lookup results or by id, in user namespace